Once done with your e-learning course, you can publish it as an SWF or HTML5 presentation that can be:

 Presentations can have a Thumb pane on the sidebar.
 The Thumb pane shows a small picture of each slide, the slide title, and the slide duration.
 You can use the Thumb pane to see the contents each slide quickly and to move to a specific slide in the presentation.

-If you upload your presentations directly from your computer to a Connect Pro meeting, the Thumb pane is not displayed.
-Adobe recommends adding presentations to Connect Pro meetings from the Content library.
+If you upload your presentations directly from your computer to a Adobe Connect meeting, the Thumb pane is not displayed.
+Adobe recommends adding presentations to Adobe Connect meetings from the Content library.

 When creating a presentation in PowerPoint, you can enter notes for individual slides.
 If any slide notes exist, they can be displayed in the presentation.